Sandie Toletti

-Sandie Rose Toletti (born 13 July 1995) is a French professional footballer who plays as a midfielder for Spanish Primera División club Real Madrid CF and the France national team.
+Sandie Rose Toletti (born 13 July 1995) is a French professional footballer who plays as a midfielder for Liga F club Real Madrid.

-Career
+Club career

 A playmaking midfielder, Toletti joined Montpellier in 2010 and broke into the first team in 2013.

+On 3 August 2022, Toletti's signing was announced at Real Madrid.

+International career

 With the French under-17 team, Toletti played in the 2012 UEFA Women's Under-17 Championship and was named UEFA's Golden Player after France lost a penalty shootout in the final to Germany.

 She won FIFA U17 Women's World Championship with France later this year, defeating North Korea in the final after penalty shootout.
 At the 2013 UEFA Women's Under-19 Championship, Toletti was UEFA's Golden Player again.
 In the final she scored France's first goal in their 2–0 extra time win over England.

 In October 2013 she made her senior France debut in a 6–0 win over Poland.
+She was called up to the France squad for the UEFA Women's Euro 2017.
+On 30 May 2022, she was called up to the France squad for the UEFA Women's Euro 2022.

+Toletti was called up to the France squad for the 2023 FIFA Women's World Cup.
+In July 2024, she was named to France's squad for the 2024 Olympics.
+On 13 October 2025, she announced her retirement from international football.